Scavenger hunt riddles are a fun activity for adventure lovers and an easy yet mind-stretching game experience.

 15.)
 The more I dry the wetter I become, what am I?

 16.)
-I have seas without water, coast without sand, towns without people, mountains without land.
+I have seas without water, coast without sand, towns without people, and mountains without land.
 What am I?

 17.)
 Never resting, never still.
 Moving silently from hill to hill.
 It does not walk, run or trot.
 All is cool where it is not.